 Chances are zero Briastre and Solesmes will play a crucial role in Paris-Roubaix 2017.
 That early in the race the jouncing and bouncing has only just begun.

 Just like in recent editions, the 3,713 metres Wandignies-Hamage accounts for the longest stretch of pavé.
 It is not the toughest cobbled sector though, as the antique pavement is in a condition that’s as good as it gets.
+The race is 174,5 kilometres old when they arrive here.

 Every cycling fan will feel a rush when hearing the illustrious names of Trouée d’Arenberg, Mons-en-Pévèle, and Carrefour de l’Arbre.
 Those are the stretches of pavé that lie at the heart of the Hell of the North.
 Last year, this year, next year…

 At Carrefour de l’Arbre the finale is well underway.
 At 2,086 metres, this stretch of pavé is most feared for the cobble stones from hell and the sloped corners.
 After 1,200 metres a tricky left-hand bend leads to a slight ascent.
 If specialists want to strike on their beloved pavé, the Carrefour de l’Arbre is their last opportunity.
-At the end the riders turn right at Restaurant l’Arbre Gruson and only two harmless sectors, Gruson and Willems à Hem, lead the way to the Velodrome in Roubaix.
+At the end the riders turn right at Restaurant l’Arbre Gruson and only 15 kilometres and two harmless sectors, Gruson and Willems à Hem, lead the way to the Velodrome in Roubaix.

 The cobbles in Roubaix itself are just for show.